simplicitesoftware/documentation/docs/docs/security.md

 You **should** also make sure the "god mode" (the ability to log in as any user) is disabled or restricted to the relevant users (e.g. support team).
 The principle is to set the private system parameter `GOD_MODE` to `no` and override it by user only for the relevant users.

-If all or some your users don't always use a strictly personnal browser you **should** also disable the ability of the browser to keep track of the non expired user tokens
+If all or some your users don't always use a strictly personal browser you **should** also disable the ability of the browser to keep track of the non expired user tokens
 (this allows to switch between these users).
 You can do so by setting the private system parameter `USE_CHANGE_USER` to `no`.

 ### Custom HTTP headers